FMC Investors Have Opportunity to Lead FMC Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC).
+LOS ANGELES, Dec.
+7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC).

 Class Period: November 1, 2022 – October 30, 2023